-Arteries carry oxygenated blood away from the heart to the tissues of the body.
+Arteries carry oxygenated blood from the heart to the tissues of the body.
 Veins carry blood depleted of oxygen from the same tissues back to the heart.
-The arteries are the vessels with the "pulse," a rhythmic pushing of the blood in the heart followed by a refilling of the heart chamber.
+The arteries are the vessels with the "pulse," a rhythmic swelling that occurs as the heart pumps blood.
 To determine heart rate, feel the beats at a pulse point like the inside of your wrist for 10 seconds, and multiplies this number by six.
 This is the per-minute total.

 Reviewed By: Harvey Simon, MD, Editor-in-Chief, Associate Professor of Medicine, Harvard Medical School; Physician, Massachusetts General Hospital.